Smilodon: Skeleton

-Smilodon was around the size of modern big cats, but was more robustly built.
-It had a reduced lumbar region, high scapula, short tail, and broad limbs with relatively short feet.
 Smilodon is most famous for its relatively long canine teeth, which are the longest found in the saber-toothed cats, at about 28 cm long in the largest species, S. populator.
 The canines were slender and had fine serrations on the front and back side.
 The skull was robustly proportioned and the muzzle was short and broad.
 The cheek bones (zygomata) were deep and widely arched, the sagittal crest was prominent, and the frontal region was slightly convex.
 The mandible had a flange on each side of the front.
 The upper incisors were large, sharp, and slanted forwards.
 There was a diastema (gap) between the incisors and molars of the mandible.
 The lower incisors were broad, recurved, and placed in a straight line across.
 The p3 premolar tooth of the mandible was present in most early specimens, but lost in later specimens; it was only present in 6% of the La Brea sample.

+Smilodon had a reduced lumbar region, high scapula, short tail, and broad limbs with relatively short feet.
 There is some dispute over whether Smilodon was sexually dimorphic.
 Some studies of S. fatalis fossils have found little difference between the sexes.
 Conversely, a 2012 study found that, while fossils of S. fatalis show less variation in size among individuals than modern Panthera, they do appear to show the same difference between the sexes in some traits.
-Despite the large number of remains found, including ear ossicles, and the fact that all modern felids appear to have one, no baculum, or penis bone, has yet been found for Smilodon (the same applies to other sabertooth cats).
+Despite the large number of remains found, including ear ossicles, and the fact that all modern felids appear to have one, no baculum, or penis bone, has yet been found for Smilodon (the same applies to other machairodontins).
 This has raised the question of whether Smilodon really lacked a baculum and whether this absence of evidence can be considered legitimate evidence of absence.